Planting & Feeding: The Complete Information for Thriving Gardens

 • Direct Seeding: Sow seeds directly into the ground at the appropriate depth and spacing.
 This method is ideal for crops like carrots and radishes, which do not transplant well.

 • Transplanting: Start seeds indoors or purchase seedlings, then transplant them into the garden.
-This technique is often used for vegetables like tomatoes and peppers, allowing for an earlier start in the growing season.
+This technique is often used for vegetables like tomatoes and peppers, allowing for an earlier start in the season.

 • Row Planting: plants in rows to allow for easy access and maintenance.
-This method is particularly for larger vegetable gardens, facilitating better sunlight exposure and air circulation.
+This method is particularly useful for larger vegetable gardens, facilitating better sunlight exposure and air circulation.

 Table 4: Planting Techniques Overview